-We strive for equitable partnerships and elevate the communities where we live and work.
+We strive for equitable partnerships and the elevation of the communities where we live and work.
 We structure solidarity directly into our program, with half of our cohort coming from the underserved communities where HEAL works.

 Equity is our foundational principle.
 We believe no one should die from diseases we know how to treat.

-In traditional medical education we are trained to ignore the reality that illness and premature death are heavily rooted in economic, educational, racial, and power inequities.* (Footnote, SMC) We seek to impact both the patients in front of us, the communities we serve, and the larger structural violence our patients find themselves in.
+In traditional medical education we are trained to ignore the reality that illness and premature death are heavily rooted in economic, educational, racial, and power inequities.
+We seek to impact both the patients in front of us, the communities we serve, and the larger structural violence our patients find themselves in.